Technical SEO: A Beginners Guide To Technical SEO Audits

 Easy For Users To Navigate

 The website menu and footer links should be structured to match the structure of the website, so users can easily navigate through content without feeling overwhelmed or lost.
 For category-level pages, it makes sense to have sub-menus to allow users to discover content within those categories faster.
+It also indirectly can increase your conversion rates.

 For example, here are the category pages on the nike.com website, each with their own set of sub-menus that narrow down the content of the categories: